robertduplock/scifibooks.club/content/en/about/_index.md

 description: About Sci-Fi Books Club

 ---
-Sci-Fi Books Club is a site dedicated to reviewing science fiction books.
+Sci-fi Books Club is a site dedicated to reviewing science fiction books.
 We're Trekkies, Dune-ies (is that a thing?) and generally prefer pulpy, B-grade science fiction books (although we _did_ review Asimov's Foundation, so...)

-All books receive a fair and honest review, all opinions are our own and all reviews should be taken with a grain of ~~melange~~ salt.
+All books receive a fair and honest review, all opinions are our own, and all reviews should be taken with a grain of ~~melange~~ salt.

 Keep an eye out in the future for more science fiction book reviews, author interviews and blog posts.